Arts, Social Sciences, and Humanities (ASH) Scholars Program

 Professors: Chris Josey (Communications) • Andrea Figueroa-Caballero (Communications)

 This project is an investigation into the content and effects of minority-focused news.
 The research will result in the construction of an archive and a longitudinal analysis of minority-focused news outlets.
-This project will start in fall 2019.
+This project started in fall 2019.

 Students and faculty mentors are expected to meet regularly (at least weekly) as a group and are encouraged to meet with subgroups of students as well.